-Your run is supposed to be easy.
-But it doesn’t feel like it.
+Your run is supposed to feel easy.

 Modern running watches allow you to track pace, distance, heart rate, cadence, VO2 max and much more during workouts.